 Special needs trusts are set up to allow people with special needs to qualify for or maintain “needs based” government benefits such as Medicaid and Supplemental Security Income (“SSI”).
-In general, eligibility for these programs require that a persons assets held in a special needs trust will not be seen as “countable” for Medicaid and SSI eligibility.
-However, those assets held in the trust can still be used to supplement needs based government benefits and provide many of the good things in life such as electronics, companionship, vacations, hair care, dental, education, etc…
+In general, eligibility for these programs requires that a person’s assets held in a special needs trust will not be seen as “countable” for Medicaid and SSI eligibility.
+However, those assets held in the trust can still be used to supplement needs-based government benefits and provide many of the good things in life such as electronics, companionship, vacations, hair care, dental, education, etc…

-- Trustee shall only supplement government benefits and never displace government benefits.
+- The trustee shall only supplement government benefits and never displace government benefits.

 - The Trustee shall not distribute cash or property directly to the beneficiary

 - The beneficiary may not demand payment or that assets be distributed to the trust.

 - Never give the disabled beneficiary a general or limited power of appointment.

 - The trustee shall not make any distributions that would disqualify the beneficiary from needs-based government benefits